vekuaana/YouTube-Data-Extraction-and-AWS-S3-Storage-Pipeline/README.md

 - API Errors: Handles HTTP errors returned by the YouTube API, including quota exceeded errors.
 - AWS S3 Errors: Catches issues related to AWS credentials or other S3-specific errors.
 - General Exceptions: Catches and logs unexpected errors during script execution.

-Here are some guide questions that will help you out:

-What was your motivation?
-Why did you build this project?
-What problem does it solve?
-What did you learn?
-What makes your project stand out?
-If your project has a lot of features, consider adding a "Features" section and listing them here.